MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

 #### Returns

-The latest and pending token balance in hexadecimal.
+The latest and pending token balance, represented in hexadecimal.

 #### Example